JLChnToZ/VVMW/docs/docs/index.md

 Welcome!
 VizVid is a general-purpose video player frontend for use in VRChat.
 It aims to cover many use cases, from watch-together video/live stream player in lounges, to large event venue for music performances, or even booths for exhibitions or showcases.
 Due to its target customers, it has a flexible architecture, just like a factory made electronic but with a easy to open back lid, make it easier to let users mess them around for their needs.

 > [!NOTE]
-> This documentation is for V1.4.7 or later, some guidelines are different to older versions.
+> This documentation is for versions between v1.4.7 and v1.4.8 (newer version is work in progress), some guidelines are different to older versions.

 ## How to install?
 You may just right-click anywhere in hierarchy, and select `VizVid > Video Player`.